tc39/proposal-smart-pipelines/readme.md

-[TO DO: Include commentary on why “topic reference” instead of “placeholder” – because verbally confusing with partial-application placeholders – and because forward compatibility with [Possible future extensions to topic concept].]
+[TO DO: Include commentary on why “topic reference” instead of “placeholder” – because verbally confusing with partial-application placeholders – and because forward compatibility with [possible future extensions to the topic concept].]

 <details>